Find flights

 Lounges

-TAP has two lounges at Lisbon’s Humberto Delgado Airport.
-The Premium Lounge is in the Schengen area, the wrong side of security for long-haul destinations like Canada.
-That’s long made it a risky place to relax, as security lines at Lisbon airport are notorious for being slow and unpredictable.
+TAP operates two lounges at Lisbon’s Humberto Delgado Airport.
+The TAP Premium Lounge Tejo sits in the Schengen area (wrong side of security for Canada-bound travellers), making it risky given Lisbon’s notoriously slow and unpredictable security queues.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.
 Find more perspectives in our user reviews below.